pitschr/knx-core/README.md

 represents the same group address.

 ```
 GroupAddress.of(int, int, int); // Three-Level Structure
 GroupAddress.of(int, int);      // Two-Level Structure
 GroupAddress.of(int);           // Free-Level Structure
-GroupAddress.of(String);                // Auto-detecting and parsing (Three-Level, Two-Level or Free-Level)
+GroupAddress.of(String);        // Auto-detecting and parsing based on format
 ```

 ## Individual Address